 The reduction of the sound level of noisy industrial equipment is a necessity in view of various requirements:

-- the protection of workers on the considered site (e.g. assigned to production, operation of machines, process controls and supervision, maintenance): their health is at stake when they are exposed to noise (both with regard to their hearing and to the risks of accident they run when warning and traffic signals for vehicles and machines are not correctly perceived); in terms of working conditions, European directive 2003/10/EC sets noise exposure limit values:
+- the protection of workers (e.g. assigned to production, operation of machines, process controls and supervision, maintenance) on the considered site: their health is at stake when they are exposed to noise (both with regard to their hearing and to the risks of accident they run when warning and traffic signals for vehicles and machines are not correctly perceived); in terms of working conditions, European directive 2003/10/EC sets noise exposure limit values:

 - limit exposure values for workers to noise: exposure level L EX, 8h = 87 dB (A) and peak sound pressure ppeak = 200 Pa or 140 dB(C) ref.
 20 μPa